Create. Design. Inspire

 OUR HYPOTHESIS

-We believed that introducing Shutterstock’s Creative Flow design tools early in the homepage experience, paired with a compelling free trial offer, would attract higher-intent visitors and drive deeper engagement.
+We believed that introducing Shutterstock’s Creative Flow design tools directly in the homepage hero, alongside a strong free trial offer, would help attract more qualified traffic with higher intent to engage and convert.

 COLLABORATIVE DISCOVERY